mattermost/docs/source/deployment/ldap-group-sync.rst

 .. image:: ../images/Group_Members.png

-Users can be removed from the Mattermost group on subsequent synchronizations.
+Members removed from the AD/LDAP group will also be removed from the Mattermost group (and any synchronized teams and channels) on subsequent synchronizations.

 .. note::
    When a member removes themselves manually from a channel, that action is tracked in the **Channel Member History** table.
 Users are not re-added to channels from which they previously removed themselves.